-If done right a pork loin can be juicy and flavorful.
+If done right an oven roasted stuffed pork loin can be juicy and flavorful.
 I like to take a pork loin and stuff it with a very wet stuffing mixture.

 This is a great dish for a special occasion or for a Sunday dinner.
 It's a simple recipe that will take some time to put together and cook but well worth the effort.

-Cooking a stuffed pork loin isn't that difficult to do.
+Cooking an oven-roasted stuffed pork loin isn't that difficult to do.
 In this post, I'll show you how I do it and answer some questions you might have.

 How To Butterfly a Pork Loin

 What is the difference between pork loin and pork tenderloin?
 Pork tenderloin is a long and thin cut of meat that comes from underneath a muscle in the backbone of a pig.
 The pork loin is a large piece of meat that is lean and tender and comes from the back of the pig.
 For this recipe, I will be using a pork loin.

 The first step I do when getting a pork loin ready to stuff is run it under cold water.
 This just gets all the juices from the package off.
 I then pat it dry with a paper towel.

 Placing it on a cutting board and using a sharp knife I start making a horizontal slice the length of the loin and about ⅓ from the top.
 Stop when you are about one inch from the thicker side.

 Starting at the thicker side again start to make a horizontal slice lengthwise stopping one inch from the edge of the loin.